Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- The Tigers have a +157 scoring differential, topping opponents by 13.1 points per game.
-They're putting up 82.3 points per game to rank 43rd in college basketball and are giving up 69.2 per outing to rank 130th in college basketball.
+- The Tigers are outscoring opponents by 13.1 points per game with a +157 scoring differential overall.
+They put up 82.3 points per game (43rd in college basketball) and give up 69.2 per contest (130th in college basketball).

-- Clemson ranks 81st in college basketball at 39.1 rebounds per game.
-That's 6.8 more than the 32.3 its opponents average.
+- Clemson records 39.1 rebounds per game (81st in college basketball) while allowing 32.3 per outing to its opponents.
+It outrebounds opponents by 6.8 boards per game.

-- The Tigers' 106.7 points per 100 possessions on offense rank 12th in college basketball, and the 89.8 points they allow per 100 possessions rank 176th in college basketball.
+- The Tigers rank 12th in college basketball with 106.7 points scored per 100 possessions, and 176th in college basketball defensively with 89.8 points conceded per 100 possessions.

-- Clemson has lost the turnover battle by 1.1 turnovers per game, committing 10.2 (55th in college basketball action) while forcing 9.1 (355th in college basketball).
+- Clemson loses the turnover battle by 1.1 per game, committing 10.2 (55th in college basketball) while its opponents average 9.1.

 Miami (FL) Performance Insights

 - The Hurricanes are outscoring opponents by 14.9 points per game, with a +179 scoring differential overall.
-They put up 84.7 points per game (22nd in college basketball) and allow 69.8 per contest (144th in college basketball).
+They put up 84.7 points per game (22nd in college basketball) and give up 69.8 per outing (144th in college basketball).

 - Miami (FL) wins the rebound battle by 5.4 boards on average.
 It records 38.2 rebounds per game, 115th in college basketball, while its opponents grab 32.8.

-- Miami (FL) knocks down 1.6 more threes per contest than the opposition, 9.3 (49th in college basketball) compared to its opponents' 7.7.
+- Miami (FL) knocks down 9.3 three-pointers per game (49th in college basketball) at a 41.2% rate (fourth-best in college basketball), compared to the 7.7 per game its opponents make, at a 26.4% rate.

-- Miami (FL) and its opponents have been mostly even in the turnover battle.
-The Hurricanes commit 13.1 per game (290th in college basketball) and force 13.2 (91st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.